Clear your acne!

 Mesotherapy is a novel therapy which can act synergistically to improve uneven skin texture and the appearance of acne scars by stimulating new collagen and elastin production.

 Mesotherapy is a treatment capable of improving acne scars by providing small quantities of active ingredients like vitamins, antioxidants and hyaluronic acid directly to the area where they are needed.

 The vitamins stimulate the skin cells, especially fibroblasts, which cause increased production of collagen and elastin fibres, as well as neutralising free radicals and improving circulation as well.

 It might sound painful, but there is always a topical anaesthetic applied prior to this procedure.
-There’s no real risk associated with PRP.
+There’s no real risk associated with Mesotherapy.
 In addition, cool air or ice packs may be used to minimize pain.
 In the event there is any discomfort.
 Bruising can occur, but usually resolves within a week.

 Who does it work for?

 Anyone experiencing acne scarring is essentially a good candidate for Mesotherapy treatments.